If there’s something we never tire of, it’s freshness.

 “We take from the ocean, so we need to give back,” says Jem, explaining the group’s focus on sustainability, the store’s use of recycled paper, wood and glass instead of single use plastics, even down to non-plastic straws.

-Moving into cooler months, Finn Poke has rolled out their #warmbowls: the new Steak Bowl filled with slow-cooked, grass fed beef and the vegan Shroom Noodle Soup filled with loads of wild mushrooms on a bed of soba noodles in a very moreish umami broth.
-We know you’re going to love them both!
+Moving into cooler months, Finn Poke has rolled out their #warmbowls: Okinawa Beef Bowl with Wagyu Brisket caramelized onions and pickled ginger; Miso Salmon with caramelized glaze and edamame; and Shroom Noodle Soup – five types of mushroom with buckwheat noodles in a umami Kombi broth.
+We know you’re going to love them all!

 Alongside their house special watermelon and basil agua fresca, there’s a range of sake on offer, as well as kombucha, Stone & Wood beer and nitro coffee.
 Aligning themselves with not-for-profit eco organisations, a proportion of the profit made from house drinks also goes to these foundations.